Fran O'Sullivan: Jacinda Ardern or Winston Peters - Who's handling China?

 Notably this should intersect with an initiative by Infrastructure New Zealand which is taking a mission to China, Singapore and Hong Kong to look at infrastructure developments.

-China is expected to use the upcoming Belt and Road forum to underline the importance of continued globalisation and the dangers of protectionism Ardern has taken an important step forward.
+China is expected to use the upcoming Belt and Road forum to underline the importance of continued globalisation and the dangers of protectionism.
+Ardern has taken an important step forward.

 But until she gains a commitment from Peters to not go off piste with more unapproved statements, the question of who is really piloting the China relationship will not entirely go away.